alexyin0978/chihkaiyin.blog/post/build-your-own-pagination.md

 }
 ```

-1. `totalPageCount` : should be a positive integer number, allows Pagination to know how many pages it has to generate.
+1. `totolPageCount` : should be a positive integer number, allows Pagination to know how many pages it has to generate.
 In real life project, it usually comes from data received from the server.
 2. `currentPage` : should be a react-state passed from parent, telling Pagination which page is currently active.
 3. `onChange` : an event triggered whichever the button is clicked, noted that `onChange` should receive the “next-page number” as param.
 4. `siblingCount` : For example, if `currentPage` is 8, while `siblingCount` is 2, the left and right siblings page will be 6, 7, 9 and 10.
 Optional.
 5. `boundaryCount` : For example, if `boundaryCount` is 2, while `totalPageCount` is 10, the left and right boundary pages will be page 1, 2, 9 and 10.
 Optional.
 6. the rest four booleans pretty much demonstrate their purpose by their names.
-Also Optional.
+Optional.

-With the props above, our parent can now fully control the Pagination.
+With the props type above, let’s start coding the Pagination.

 ## Code our Pagination

-After parent and props of Pagination are all settled , let’s start writing some code in `Pagination.tsx`:
+After parent and props of Pagination are all settled , let’s start writing some code in `Pagniation.tsx` :

 ```tsx
 // Pagination.tsx